Astiyaxh/messenger/README.md

 # messenger
-build messenger for chat with people
+Building a messenger for people to chat with each other